dchiado/gridiron-analytics/README.md

 ## Prerequisites
 1. Python 3 is required, which can be obtained [here](https://www.python.org/downloads).
-2. Install flask.
+2. Install flask and matplotlib.
 If you are on a mac:
 ```
 pip install flask
+pip install matplotlib
 ```

 ## Use